-- 3. A block examination is granted to all registered students regardless of the block mark. - 4.
+- 1. A block mark is calculated from the end of the block assessment and the continuous evaluation opportunities during the course of the presentation of the block or special activity in question.
+These evaluations shall include one or more of the following: - 1.
+Evaluations regarding theoretical knowledge. - 2.
+Evaluations regarding clinical knowledge and skills. - 3.
+Compulsory attendance of, and active participation in prescribed activities. - 4.
+A final comprehensive block test moderated by external examiners. - 2.
+A block mark of 40% is required for admission to the examination. - 3.
 The final block mark is calculated from the block examination mark and the block mark (continuous evaluation) in a 50:50 or 60:40 ratio, depending on the year of study and/or block-specific regulations.
-The formula according to which the final block mark is calculated will be set out in the block book (study guide) and communicated to students at the commencement of the programme. - 5.
-In order to pass in a block/special activity in which a clinical component is included, a subminimum of 50% is required for the block examination mark, implying that a student who obtains a block mark of more than 50% and a block examination mark of less than 50%, with a final block mark of more than 50%, fails the block and will thus be admitted to a second examination. - 6.
+The formula according to which the final block mark is calculated will be set out in the block book (study guide) and communicated to students at the commencement of the programme. - 4.
+In order to pass in a block/special activity in which a clinical component is included, a subminimum of 50% is required for the block examination mark, implying that a student who obtains a block mark of more than 50% and a block examination mark of less than 50%, with a final block mark of more than 50%, fails the block and will thus be admitted to a supplementary examination. - 5.
 Regarding the Longitudinal Clinic Attachment Programme (L-CAS activities) of an academic year (module code LCP 180, 280, 380, 480 and 580), students must hand in a portfolio at the end of the academic year which will be assessed.
 Satisfactory attendance will furthermore be required regarding this module to pass the year.

-Note: Students are not allowed into patients' homes or any other unauthorised facility. - 7.
-A second examination in a block will be granted to all students who fail the block. - 8.
-As a rule, the second examination in question will take place in November/ December of the same year, or in January of the following year.
-However, this regulation is not applicable to the end of the first semester of MBChB V. (A minimum of 50% is required in order to pass in the second examination. - 9.
+Note: Students are not allowed into patients' homes or any other unauthorised facility. - 6.
+A supplementary examination in a block will be granted to all students who fail the block. - 7.
+As a rule, the supplementary examination in question will take place in November/ December of the same year, or in January of the following year.
+However, this regulation is not applicable to the end of the first semester of MBChB V. (A minimum of 50% is required in order to pass in the supplementary examination.) - 8.
 A special examination granted to a student who could not participate in the block examination due to illness or other acceptable reasons, will take place during the supplementary examination period.
 Students must apply formally for such an examination, and admission to the examination is approved by the Chairperson of the School or his/her authorised person.
 Where applicable, the Chairperson of the School may first require a recommendation from the Faculty Health Committee before approving an application for admission to a special examination.
 All modalities of a final examination must be completed jointly as a special examination, even if part of it has already been completed as part of the examination sat in the previous examination period.
 The final block mark is calculated from the marks of all the divisions/modalities of the special examination and the block mark in question (continuous evaluation mark).
 The same criteria set for a final mark in a block, are applicable in this case.
 Note: No special dates will be arranged for a special examination.
-These examinations will only take place on the scheduled dates for regular standard/supplementary examinations. - 10.
+These examinations will only take place on the scheduled dates for regular standard/supplementary examinations. - 9.
 Special tests are not allowed for the MBChB degree programme.
 Students who have acceptable reasons for being absent from tests, will of course have no block mark, and a pass in the block(s) will depend totally upon the block examination mark.